bamboocreative/bamboocreative.github.io/_project/william-jessup.md

 image: logo.svg
 website: http://www.jessup.edu/
 prettywebsite: jessup.edu
-services: Branding, Marketing, Web, Design
+services: Branding, Marketing, Design, Web, Photography
 feat-order: 5
 order: 7
 ---

-In the Sacramento area, William Jessup University is the only accredited private university offering four-year bachelor's degrees.
+In the Sacramento area, William Jessup University is the only accredited private university offering four-year bachelor’s degrees.
 Following a recent multi-million dollar expansion and the highest enrollment in its history, Bamboo was commissioned to capture this momentum and position WJU as an innovative leader in online technology.

-We immediately saw a multitude of ways to do this.
-We created a centralized media site as the new "digital center" for the university.
-Social campaigns captured the excitement and energy building around the school's growth and gave students, faculty and supporters a message to rally around.
-Re-channeling their social media outreaches is concentrating the community and fixing much of the previous fragmentation.
-Ongoing digital strategy and consultancy is providing WJU a huge step-up in communicating and sharing their exceptional growth.
-Additionally, our rebrand and repackaging for the School of Professional Studies is underway to align that program with the overall WJU brand.
+##### We implemented this in a number of ways:

+We created a centralized media site as the new “digital center” for the university.

+Social: Engaging students, faculty and supporters in campaigns captured the excitement and energy building around the school’s growth and gave a message to rally around.
+Re-channeling their outreaches concentrated the community and fixed much of the previous fragmentation.
+Ongoing digital strategy and consultancy is providing WJU, now in its 75th year, a huge step-up in communicating and sharing their exceptional growth.

-We believe a strong message presented on a fresh platform increases both audience engagement and organization trajectory.
-A new look can breath new life.
-Bamboo brought its design expertise to the Jessup Magazine to help tell the incredible stories coming out of William Jessup University, which is coming up on its 75th anniversary.
+Additionally, rebranding and re-packaging outlying programs and assets aligned them with the overall WJU brand: The School of Professional Studies received a complete program redesign, and Bamboo redesigned and launched the publication Jessup Magazine to help tell the incredible stories coming out of William Jessup University.

 ![william-jessup](/images/client-assets/{{page.slug}}/01.jpg)
 ![william-jessup](/images/client-assets/{{page.slug}}/02.jpg)